Court Rules

 Format RequirementMandatory

-Memoranda must be filed in text-searchable format.
+All memoranda must be filed in text-searchable form.

 All memoranda must be filed in a text-searchable format.